-Susan is a Visiting Scholar at NOAA's National Climatic Data Center in Asheville NC, as well as at the National Center for Atmospheric Research in Boulder, CO.
-She was recently elected a Fellow of the American Association for the Advancement of Science (AAAS) for her "exceptional contributions in the area of science communication, particularly for communication of the science of climate change to policymakers and the public."
-She currently serves as Communication Advisor to the World Meteorological Organization Commission for Climatology, and is on Board of Directors of the American Geophysical Union (AGU).
-She is also a member of the American Meteorological Society.
+In 2021 Susan was honored with the prestigious Ambassador Award from the American Geophysical Union for her tireless efforts to improve communication of climate change science and solutions.
+In 2012 Susan was elected a Fellow of the American Association for the Advancement of Science (AAAS) for her “exceptional contributions in the area of science communication, particularly for communication of the science of climate change to policymakers and the public.”
+In 2006, Susan received the Climate Institute’s first ever award for excellence in climate science communication.
+She served as Communication Advisor to the World Meteorological Organization’s Commission for Climatology.
+She served two terms on the Board of Directors of the American Geophysical Union (AGU), and has been a Visiting Scholar at NOAA’s National Climatic Data Center in Asheville, NC, as well as at the National Center for Atmospheric Research in Boulder, CO.

 Susan wrote HBO’s global warming documentary, Too Hot Not To Handle, which premiered in April 2006.
 The film shows Americans experiencing climate change impacts and includes leading scientists explaining these changes.
 The second half of the film is devoted to solutions available now to address the climate challenge.